trent129/Web-Development-Projects/README.md

 5. Blur Percentage- the screen will show a percentage it loads from a blurred screen.
 6. Scroll Animation: the boxes will come in from the right and left alternating as you scroll down the page.
 7. Sound Board: sounds play when you click the button.
+8. Split Screen Loading: the screen expands and shrinks depending on which one you are on.
+The button color also changes as you hover on it.